ssuvamm/dock-web/README.md

-# Hosting Your Website locally Using Docker
+# Hosting Your Website Using Docker

 **Description:**
 This project comprises of two separate tutorial for hosting a website locally using Docker.
 The first method is for a simple static website, and the 2nd method is for a Dynamic website comprising of a separate backend (Node.js) and frontend (React).
 It is containerized using Docker for easy deployment.